Envisioning Multicultural Schools Week 13

 - Gains in math and science made as well

-- Using information from the article you read, describe how you think ethnic study programs influence a growth mindset in students who do not usually see themselves or their groups represented in history, math, English and science curriculum?
+- Using information from the article, describe how you think ethnic study programs influence a growth mindset in students who do not usually see themselves or their groups represented in history, math, English and science curriculum.

 - Choose a genre--poetry, comics, newspaper article, letter, online blog post, song, Instagram post, video, animation-- for your explanation.